Dyslexia

 While decoding words can be a significant hurdle for students with Dyslexia, understanding the content, or comprehension, is equally important.
 Here are a few strategies that can support students' reading comprehension:

-1. Modeling: Demonstrate how to visualize by reading a passage and then describing the images that come to your mind.
+1. Modeling: Demonstrate how to visualise by reading a passage and then describing the images that come to your mind.

-2. Practice: Provide students with short passages and ask them to draw or describe what they visualize.
+2. Practice: Provide students with short passages and ask them to draw or describe what they visualise.
 Over time, students will be able to do this more independently.

 3. Discussion: Encourage students to share their mental images and discuss how these images helped them understand the text.